-Create a home office: If you fall into the category of people who now have to work from home – which is like 80% of the world, not that we’re counting – it is important to have a space dedicated to your work.
+Create a home office: Working from home?
+It is important to have a space dedicated to your work.
 This helps you get into automatic work mode so you can maintain your productivity.
 Try to make this space as close as possible to how your regular office looks.
 If there’s usually a stationery holder on your office table, turn an empty Arami container into a new home for your pens, scissors, rulers, highlighters and every other thing you use often.

-Learn something new: Remember that time you wanted to pick up a new skill to impress everyone at work or were intrigued by the way your Spanish roommate said “Buenas Noches’’ to his mother over the phone?
+Learn something new: Remember that time you wanted to pick up a new skill to impress everyone you knew?
 Well, there’s a whole world to impress and be intrigued by and now you have the time.
 There are many websites and applications offering online courses, all you have to do is decide what you want to learn and find your next favourite thing with only a few clicks at the keyboard.

 Read more books: Books have the power to transform lives.
 Historically, they have been a form of transporting yourself away from unsettling times and realising that other people have experienced tough situations too which makes you feel less isolated.
 Books also allow you to visualise untold possibilities which stimulates your brain and supports its health.

 Watch a documentary or TED talk: There’s a popular riddle and it goes like this: What can fill a room but takes up no space?
 ANSWER: KNOWLEDGE.
 The world around you will captivate you if you give it a chance.
 Wondering how to even begin?
 Try the most popular TED talks or search top rated documentaries on any streaming platform available to you then go from there.